adlyZaroui/CaptivePortal/README.md

 First, install all the dependencies by executing the setup.sh file.

-Then, you have to connect your computer to an RJ45 connexion (or all other kind of connexion except Wi-Fi) and execute the start.sh file (as root)
+Then, you have to connect your computer to an RJ45 connecter (or all other kind of wired connexion) and execute as root the start.sh file

 You have to change the IP adress in the main script server.py